 The Origin of the First Combined Forms; the 48 Forms

-After the creation of The 24 Forms, there comes a growing demand for more difficult Forms for the purposes of further studies and demonstration.
+After the creation of The 24 Forms, there comes a growing demand for more challenging Forms for the purposes of further studies and demonstration.
 In 1976, the Combined 48 Forms were created by three Tai Chi experts headed by Professor Men Hui Feng.

 The combined Forms were created based on combining and condensing classical Forms of the four major styles, namely Chen, Yang, Wu and Sun.
 The idea is to take the best of all styles and to express these in a short space of time, not unlike the Reader’s Digest condensed version of classical novels.
 This idea proved to be very popular and effective.
 In the space age, we want to learn everything quickly, and to obtain the maximal benefits within minimal time.
 This is not meant to negate the need of time and patience to learn and practice Tai Chi.
 It is possible to achieve a specific goal with less time if we define our goal clearly and plan carefully.

 As Tai Chi became more popular, competition flourishes especially within China.
 When there is competition there are always rules and time limit becomes an important issue.
 The practical time limit is set on six minutes for most competitions in China.
 Competitor usually condenses their choice of Forms to six minutes, so in a competition every competitor will be performing different sets of Forms.
 This creates difficulties such as setting the standards especial when the competitors are very close in their skills.